cmpprg/air_garage_challenge/README.md

 ```
 <br />

 ### If it is not already open you should now be able to go to [http://localhost:3000/](http://localhost:3000/), put in your location, submit and see results.
+It's not the most beautiful things, but it gets the job done.